Return to site

 Imagine finding a donor who gives $10 million to their charities every single day.

-MacKenzie Scott, ex-wife of Amazon CEO Jeff Bezos, got a fantastical amount of money out of her divorce.
+MacKenzie Scott, the ex-wife of Amazon CEO Jeff Bezos, made a fantastic amount of money from her divorce.

 She then took $12 billion and quietly spent the next three years spreading it among 1,257 charities.